 Supply chain & labor practices:

-MagicLinen’s factory in Lithuania crafts each of its linens in-house and selects materials from sustainable sources.
+MagicLinen’s factory, situated in Lithuania, crafts each of their linens in-house and selects materials from sustainable sources.

 This small clothing company willingly participates in third-party audits to ensure workers at their family-owned factory are treated well.